All Episodes

 Well, what will you do?

-Well, I certainly wouldn't go on TV after I had just been accused of committing murder and said, well, if she'd lived where I was governor, she'd have had health insurance.
+Well, I certainly wouldn't go on TV after I had just been accused of committing murder and said, well, if she'd have lived where I was governor, she'd have had health insurance.

-If I'd gone on TV today to talk about that steel company asked Bain Capital in, that steel company was going under.
+If I'd gone on TV today to talk about that steel company, asked Bain Capital in.

 They asked Bain Capital in.